abinit/abinit/doc/tutorial/gwr1.md

 Cleary, when studying new systems the "converged" value of [[nband]] is not known in advance so one has to plan this calculation in advance and ask for a reasonably large number of states to avoid repeating the WFK generation several times just to increase [[nband]].

+Note that [[paral_kgb]] is only available in the GS part.
+The GWR code uses its own distribution that depends on the value of [[gwr_task]].
+When "HDIAGO" is used, the distribution is done automatically at runtime and the user has no controll on it.
+Please read the note below to understand how to provide a good number of MPI processes that lead to an efficient distribution of the workload.

 !!! important